-Lately, people have been experiencing issues with DJI Spark battery not charging.
-There are a number of reasons for that and we are going to troubleshoot the issue in this article.
+Lately, people have been experiencing issues with the DJI Spark battery not charging.
+There are several reasons for that, and we will troubleshoot the issue in this article.

-The most common reason for DJI Spark battery not charging is because it was stored for a long time without intermitent charging and now it is completely depleted.
-Other resons might be hibernation mode, faulty chargers and damaged pins.
+The most common reason for the DJI Spark battery not charging is that it was stored for a long time without intermittent charging, and now it is completely depleted.
+Other reasons might be hibernation mode, faulty chargers, and damaged pins.

 DJI Spark battery not charging – Reasons

-Below are 8 reasons your DJI Spark battery is not charging and unresponsive.
-I have arranged the list from most likely to least likey so that you can start with the most common fix first.
+Below are 8 reasons your DJI Spark battery is not charging and is unresponsive.
+I have arranged the list from most likely to least likely so that you can start with the most common fix first.

 1. Battery is fully depleted

-Most of the users I have talked to about this issue during my research for this article have stored their batteries for a prolonged time without intermitent charging & maintenance.
+Most of the users I have talked to about this issue during my research for this article have stored their batteries for a prolonged time without intermittent charging & maintenance.

-LiPo batteries are very sensitive to low and high charge.
-If you store them for a long time in either state, they are going to permanently degrade.
+LiPo batteries are very sensitive to low and high charges.
+They will degrade permanently if you store them for a long time in either state.
 That’s just the physics of it.

-The DJI smart batteries (like the ones in your Spark) have internal smart circuitary to protect the cells from high and low charge status.
-But that feature too has limitations.
+The DJI smart batteries (like the ones in your Spark) have internal smart circuitry to protect the cells from high and low charge status.
+But that feature, too, has limitations.